-We do not provide the details of this generalization to focus on the main ideas of proof. \end{remark}
+We do not provide details of this generalization in order to focus on the main ideas of proof. \end{remark}

-Theorem \ref{maintheorem} is a vast extension of the Kahn, Komlós and Szemerédi \cite{kahn1995probability} result on invertibility of a square matrix $M_n$ with i.i.d. uniform $\{\pm 1\}$ entries, by showing that invertibility of a square random matrix still holds when we only maintain an $n^{\alpha-1}$ fraction of the total number of random variables in $M_n$.
+Theorem \ref{maintheorem} is an inhomogeneous version (albeit with a weaker probabilistic estimate) of the Kahn, Komlós and Szemerédi \cite{kahn1995probability} result on invertibility of a square matrix $M_n$ with i.i.d. uniform $\{\pm 1\}$ entries, by showing that invertibility of a square random matrix still holds when we only maintain an $n^{\alpha-1}$ fraction of the total number of random variables in $M_n$, and that this fraction of nonzero random variables are not required to be uniformly distributed among the entries.
 Before this paper, even the qualitative statement of Theorem \ref{maintheorem}, that $A_n$ is nonsingular with probability $1-o(1)$, was not proven for any band matrix model with discrete entries and sublinear bandwidth, with an exception of \cite{jain2021circular}.
 In \cite{jain2021circular}, Theorem 2.1 they proved that the block band matrix model \eqref{blockcanonicalform} with bandwidth $d_n$ is nonsingular with probability $1-C(d_n)^{-1/2}$.
-Theorem \ref{maintheorem} improves this singularity probability to exponential type in $n$ whenever $\alpha>\frac{2}{3}$, and yields the first proof of invertibility for periodic band matrices with $\{\pm 1\}$ entries for any $\alpha\in(\frac{2}{3},1)$.
+Theorem \ref{maintheorem} improves this singularity probability to exponential type in $n$ whenever $\alpha>\frac{2}{3}$, and yields the first proof of invertibility for periodic band matrices (Example \ref{periodicbandmatrixform}) with $\{\pm 1\}$ entries for any $\alpha\in(\frac{2}{3},1)$.

 We believe that proving the invertibility of general band matrices, beyond the special block band matrix setting, requires significant new ideas.
 The block band matrix model \eqref{blockcanonicalform} in \cite{jain2021circular} is special in that by the result of \cite{rudelson2008littlewood}, we can assume with high probability that the off-diagonal blocks $T_1,\cdots,T_{m-1}$ and $U_2,\cdots,U_m$ in \eqref{blockcanonicalform} have a bounded inverse, so that we can solve each component of a vector $v$ in the kernel of $A_n$ using iteratively the inverse of these off-diagonal blocks.
 This special feature is not shared by any other model, such as the periodic band matrix model, whose invertibility is not proven before this work.